ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ```

 In this code:
 - The `filter` field is defined in the root `Query` type.
-Since this field has an input parameter `isoCode`, you have to add an input parameter to the resource method.
+Since this field has an input parameter `iso_code`, you have to add an input parameter to the resource method.
-- This method returns the corresponding data for the given `isoCode` if such data is available in the data set, and returns `null` otherwise.
+- This method returns the corresponding data for the given `iso_code` if such data is available in the data set, and returns `null` otherwise.

 #### Create `Mutation` type